ibm-cloud-docs/account/vrf-service-endpoint.md

 1. In the Virtual routing and forwarding section, click **Create case**.
 1. In the case description, enter your classic infrastructure account number, and click **Submit**.

    Don't change the rest of the prefilled support case information.
-The information is tailored to make sure your request is handled as quickly as possible.
+The information is tailored to make sure that your request is handled as quickly as possible.
    {: tip}

 The {{site.data.keyword.Bluemix_notm}} network engineering team will reach out to the case owner to schedule a time for your account's networking to be converted to VRF.
 During the conversion process, connections to resources in your account might be unstable due to packet loss.
-The conversion takes roughly 15-30 minutes, depending on the complexity of your account.
+The conversion takes roughly 15 - 30 minutes, depending on the complexity of your account.
 If your account has legacy {{site.data.keyword.BluDirectLink}} connections, it might take more time.

 ## Enabling service endpoints
 {: #service-endpoint}

 When {{site.data.keyword.Bluemix_notm}} service endpoints are enabled in your account, you can choose to expose a private network endpoint when you create a resource.
 You can then connect directly to this endpoint over the {{site.data.keyword.Bluemix_notm}} private network rather than the public network.
 Because resources that use private network endpoints don't have an internet-routable IP address, connections to these resources are more secure.
-For more information, see [Service endpoints for private network connections](/docs/resources?topic=resources-service-endpoints).
+For more information, see [Service endpoints for private network connections](/docs/account?topic=account-service-endpoints-overview).

 Before you can enable service endpoints, VRF must be enabled for your account.
 {: note}